 The statute of limitations in a wrongful death claim is two years from when the death occurred.

 In order to successfully prove premises liability against a property owner, surviving family members must show that:

-- The property owner breached their duty of care by failing to take action that another reasonable property owner would have given the same circumstances
+- The property owner breached their duty of care by failing to take action that another reasonable property owner would have given under the same circumstances.

-- The property owner was negligent and that their negligence directly caused the death
+- The property owner’s negligence directly caused the death.

 Available damages in a wrongful death claim may include: